AnnaProDev/AnnaKondrDeveloper/README.md

 <img src="https://media.giphy.com/media/paTz7UZbPfTZFRYnnB/giphy.gif" alt="latop" width="200" height="200" frameBorder="0">
 <h1>Hi there! 👋I am Anna.</h1>
-I consider myself as a Full-Stack but the true is that I prefer the Front.<br>
+I am a Front-End developer, who is passionate about my business.<br>
 The challenge of building something from scratch and seeing it come to life is addicting.<br>
 - 🌱 I’m currently learning JavaScript and React <br>
 - 💬 Ask me anything about my projects.